Learning Peer Influence Probabilities with Linear Contextual Bandits: Influence Contextual Bandit framework

 \subsection{Uncertainty-guided Exploration}

 Contextual bandits face the well-known cold-start problem: in early rounds, limited feedback makes reward estimation highly unreliable, particularly in the setting of influence probability learning.
 To mitigate this, $\Lhse$ employs an uncertainty-guided exploration strategy.
 In each round, the framework computes the estimation uncertainty for all candidate edges from the action pool.
 It considers two parameters, $\beta$ and $C$ which determine different strategies for the tradeoff between regrets and RMSE.
 As discussed in the previous section, $\beta$ reflects our preference for prioritizing each of the objectives; for example, $\beta=1/4$ optimizes for regret, and $\beta=1/2$, for RMSE.
 The second parameter $C$ is learned and the learning procedure reflects whether we would like to achieve a tradeoff between regrets and RMSE or optimize fully for one of the objectives.
+While our theoretical analysis assumes a fixed threshold $C$, it is under the assumption of a fixed action pool over rounds.
+Instead, here we allow for optimizing $C$ under a more flexible setting.

 If the maximum uncertainty across edges exceeds the threshold $C / t^{\beta}$ in a particular round $t$, the algorithm selects the exploration phase in that round.
 This adaptive thresholding mechanism ensures that actions with high uncertainty are explored sufficiently often, progressively reducing their uncertainty in subsequent rounds.
 As a result, the uncertainties of all actions remain at most on the order of $\mathcal{O}\!\big(T^{-\beta}\big)$, which leads to the corresponding upper bound on the RMSE.
 In this phase, the top-$k$ edges with the highest uncertainty scores are recommended for intervention.
-The rewards are observed for the selected edges, and the CMAB parameters are updated accordingly.
-By prioritizing uncertain edges, the framework increases edge diversity and accelerates the estimation of influence probabilities, albeit at the cost of potentially higher short-term regret.
+CMAB parameters are updated after the rewards for the selected edges are observed.
+By prioritizing uncertain edges, the framework increases edge diversity and accelerates the estimation of influence probabilities, albeit at the cost of higher short-term regret.